 - I wanted to have some work of mine out and available.
 For various reasons I don’t do short stories and am not going to self-publish at this time, but a serial is novel-adjacent enough to work for me.

-- A serial gives me an opportunity to interact with readers in a way that my normal novel writing process doesn’t, and I’m looking forward to seeing how that goes!
+- A serial gives me an opportunity to interact with readers in a way that my normal novel writing process doesn’t, and I’ve loved being a part of that experience.

 What do you mean by “serial” anyway?